vladimirlevchenko/Digital-analysis-of-coating-films-/README.md

 ## Supplementary functionality

-### Remove the undesired noise/areas
+### Undesired noise/areas removal

 Sometimes, the software draws the boundaries around the objects that are not relevant for the analysis.
 It could also be that the light environment was not perfect and some parts of the image are overexposed.
-In all these cases, it could be complicated to achieve a good contrast when obtaining the BW-image.
+In all these cases, it could be complicated to achieve a good contrast when obtaining the BW image.
 For these cases, a "Remove noise"-button can be used.
-This button allows to place black rectangles on the image part that is hard to adjust or undesirable in the analysis.
+This button allows placing black rectangles on the image part that is hard to adjust or undesirable in the analysis.

 ```Matlab
  % Button pushed function: RemovenoiseButton
         function RemovenoiseButtonPushed(app, event)